We love to talk about what's going on in the graphic design world. Check out some of our older posts on The Blog Archive.

 Professional Design Practice :: Lesson 5 :: Invoicing Clients

-At the same point each month, every month, an employed person receives a wage packet from his payroll department, and his his bank account is credited with his salary.
-Safe in this knowledge, he can plan his finances around this fixed point.
+At the same point each month, every month, an employed person receives a wage packet from their payroll department, and their bank account is credited with their salary.
+Safe in this knowledge, they can plan their finances around this fixed point.

 Read the Article